sillsdev/ptx2pdf/docs/dev/Milestones.md

 ```
 1.  \Marker qt-Jesus
+2.  \Marker qt-s-Jesus
-2.  \Marker ms:Jesus|qt
+3.  \Marker ms:Jesus|qt
+4.  \Marker ms:who=Jesus|qt
 ```

 Approach 1 looks easy but there are a number of moving parts here, not least that this wouldn't work for `\qt-s |s\*` since that would be indistinguishable with `\qt-s\*`.
 But this may not be important.
+Approach 2 is the current implementation.
-Approach 2 is in keeping with category-markup and a generalised milestone marker model.
+Approach 3 is in keeping with category-markup and a generalised milestone marker model.

-### Multiply Parameterised Milestone
+Approach 4 is suggested by the Milestones with multiple attributes below.

+### Milestones with Multiple Attributes

 This is where a milestone is explicitly attributed with multiple attributes.
 For a hypothetical example: `\qt-s |who=Jesus|style=story\*`.

 ```
 1.  \Marker qt-Jesus-story
+2.  \Marker qt-s-Jesus-story
-2.  \Marker ms:who=Jesus;style=story|qt
+3.  \Marker ms:who=Jesus;style=story|qt
+4.  \Marker ms:Jesus;style=story|qt
 ```

-Approach 1 extends the approach 1 for the default parameterised milestone.
-It raises a number of questions: how do we map from named attributes to an ordered list of unnamed attributes?
-Approach 2 is precise but still suffers from the ordering question.
-In addition, does this mean that `ms:who=Jesus|qt` is to be supported for `\qt-s |Jesus\*` as well?
+Approach 1 extends the approach 1 for the default parameterised milestone, approach 2 similarly.
+It raises a number of questions: how do we map from named attributes to an ordered list of unnamed attributes? (see the solution below)

+Approach 3 is precise but still suffers from the ordering question.
+In addition, does this mean that `ms:who="Jesus"|qt` would need to be supported for `\qt-s |Jesus\*` as well?

+Approach 4 is a compromise, leaving the automatic (default) parameter unspecified, by specifying others.

 The ordering issue can be dealt with by defining the 'cannonical order' as being the order of attributes within the stylesheet.
 This however leaves user-defined